Re-sharing this earlier post by guest writer, “Tanguera Escondida”, about using cabeceo…

-The cabeceo is considered the “Argentine” method of asking someone to dance.
-And truth be told, it is not easy for us North Americans to feel comfortable staring at someone so directly.
+The cabeceo is considered an “Argentine” method of asking someone to dance.
+And honestly, it is not easy for us North Americans to feel comfortable staring at someone so directly.
 But once you get the hang of it, it’s definitely a great way to acknowledge your mutual interest in dancing together.
-I have found that a relaxed version of the cabeceo works great in other dance styles too.
-In both Salsa and Swing, I get dances by just smiling and making eye contact with someone next to the dance floor.
-No words need to be spoken, which only makes sense, as dancing itself is non-verbal communication at its finest.
+A relaxed version of the cabeceo works great in other dance styles too.
+I’ve found much success just smiling and making eye contact with someone next to the dance floor to indicate my interest in dancing.
+No words need to be spoken, which only makes sense, as dancing is non-verbal communication at its finest.

 In today’s story by Tanguera Escondida, she considers the challenges and benefits of the cabeceo.
 Enjoy!

 My tango partner, Klondike, often tells me that tango dancing is like sex.

 “You don’t let sex just happen to you, do you?” he always says.
 “So why do you let tango just happen to you?”
 Because I love to dance.
 Because I don’t want to sit on the sidelines all night.
 Because the music inspires me.”Every time, he slowly shakes his head.
 “Someday, you’ll learn why it’s important to be picky.”